Mohamedshaban96/Frontend_courses/README.md

-# Frontend Courses
+# Frontend Courses Journey

-This repository contains the frontend tasks and answers for the exercises.
-Currently, it includes HTML only.
-We will modify and add more content later.
+Welcome to my Frontend Courses Journey repository!
+This repo is dedicated to documenting my progress and projects as I learn and master front-end development.

-## Structure
+## Contents

-- `html/`: Contains HTML files for the exercises from Elzeoro web school html course.

-- `css/`: Contains CSS files for the exercises from Elzeoro web school css course.
+- **Elzero Web School HTML Course**
+    - Full exercises answered

+- **Elzero Web School CSS Course**
+    - Partially completed exercises (currently working on)

-## Future Updates
+## Future Plans

+- Complete the Elzero Web School CSS Course
+- Add projects related to the CSS course
-- Including JavaScript exercises.
+- Start and document JavaScript courses and projects

-Stay tuned for more updates!
+Stay tuned for updates as I continue to learn and build more projects!

+## Author

+Mohammed